How to become a Landlord in 2022

-There's a variety of different policies available to you as a landlord, with different levels of cover available.
-For example, you can get basic insurance to cover damage from a fire or flood, contents insurance which is useful if you are letting a furnished property, as well as public liability insurance which will cover you against legal action from your tenants.
+There’s a variety of different policies available to you as a landlord, with different levels of cover available.
+For example, you can get basic insurance to cover damage from a fire or flood, contents insurance which is useful if you are letting a furnished property, multi-property landlord insurance if you have several properties, as well as public liability insurance which will cover you against legal action from your tenants.

 As a landlord you can decide to use a letting agent to manage your rental property or portfolio: a letting agent is a company that is responsible for managing different aspects of the letting process, such as payments and maintenance.